-It has been called the “coupling constant” - or the measure of the strength of the electromagnetic force that governs how electrically charged elementary particles (e.g., electron, muon) and light (photons) interact.
-It was introduced in 1916 by physicist Arnold Sommerfeld in order to explain the observed splitting (or fine structure) of the energy levels of the hydrogen atom.
+It has been called the “coupling constant” - or the measure of the strength of the electromagnetic force which governs how electrically-charged elementary particles (e.g., electron, muon) and light (photons) interact.
+It was introduced in 1916 by physicist Arnold Sommerfeld, in order to explain the observed splitting (or fine structure) of the energy levels of the hydrogen atom.

 It is a crucial factor in many of the fundamental calculations in quantum physics.